 4. Check your covering letters thoroughly for spelling, grammar and overall readability.
 Recruiters do not have time to decipher complicated sentences, and they have no tolerance for spelling errors.

 5. Ask a friend to read your covering letter and the job description and then answer two questions: “does this letter showcase me as the best candidate for this job?” and “do you want to read this letter to the end?”
-If an applicant sounds like they have considered this specific role and temployer, and can succinctly put a sensible case for why they are a good candidate, then they will usually get an interview – even if the CV isn’t a perfect fit for the role.
-This is the power of good covering letters!
+If an applicant sounds like they have considered this specific role and employer, and can succinctly put a sensible case for why they are a good candidate, then they will usually get an interview – even if the CV isn’t a perfect fit for the role.
+This is the power of a good covering letter!

 Covering Letters – The Don’ts:

 1. Don’t introduce yourself again in the letter (“My name is Simon Brown …..”).
 Your name and relevant details should be shown on the top of the page, in a similar (or identical) header to the one you used on your CV.